Eloran Hinduism

 A priestess of the Saraswati Arcology, on Elora.
 Note the delta-v forehead tattoo, received by those blessed in the incandescent wake of a fusion drive.

-It would, however, be a mistake to consider Eloran Hinduism as a religion dedicated to simple living among the trees and flowers on a paradise world.
-The main deity in Eloran Hinduism is Saraswati, seen as the goddess of knowledge, science and understanding.
+It would, however, be a mistake to consider Eloran Hinduism as a religion dedicated to a simple life among the trees and flowers on a paradise world.
+The main deity in Eloran Hinduism is Saraswati, considered the goddess of knowledge, science, and understanding.
 Central to her worship is the concept of Delta-V, not just as the scientific notion, but as a primordial impulse, which is often associated to dhī, or divine intuition; it is the prime mover that propels individuals and civilisations forwards.
-She is known under many names ; she is the Mother of Impulse, worshipped in the burning embrace of fusion drives.
+Saraswati is thus is known under many names ; she is the Mother of Impulse, worshipped in the burning embrace of fusion drives.
 She is the Machine of the Storm, serene in the eye of Eloran hurricanes.
 She is the Sword in Azure, mother of the geometry drive, openers of folds in the world.
-Her seat of power is the Saraswati Arcology on Elora, the tallest temple in the world, towering five kilometers above the shallow ocean, engineered to cut through hurricanes like a carbon blade in water.
+Her seat of power is the Saraswati Arcology on Elora, the tallest temple in the world, towering five kilometres above the shallow ocean, engineered to cut through hurricanes like a carbon blade in water.
 Her hymns salute the departure of interstellar spaceships and the return of weary travellers, while her sacred symbols adorn orbital furnaces and hidden forest paths alike.

 Many a minor deity in Eloran Hinduism exists as an aspect of Saraswati.
 One of the most notable is the Great Peacock, syncretised from the supreme Yazidi angel.
 Its wings are akin to the radiator arrays of a fusion spaceship, reflecting human souls into the void and carrying them in the cycles of samsara.